-Iron needs go up dramatically in the teen years.
-During childhood (ages 9 to 13) both boys and girls need about 8 milligrams of iron daily, according to the Dietary Reference Intakes.
+During childhood (ages 9 to 13) both boys and girls need about 8 milligrams of iron daily.
 As teens grow, their muscle mass increases and blood volume expands, increasing their need for iron, so the recommendation jumps to 15 milligrams of iron daily for girls ages 14 to 18, and 11 milligrams daily for boys ages 14 to 18.

 Despite the abundance of iron in the United States food supply through natural, enriched and fortified food sources, teens may be consuming less of this mineral than their developing bodies require.
-While it can happen to boys, adolescent girls often are at risk for iron deficiency — and girls from food-insecure households are at greatest risk.
-Girls also need to replace iron stores lost during menstruation.
-Sometimes girls are on calorie-restrictive diets in an effort to lose weight that also can affect iron consumption.
-Vegetarian or vegan teens may also be at greater risk of iron deficiency.
+Adolescent girls, especially, tend to have lower intakes of foods that provide iron.
+Children and adolescents from food-insecure households are at greater risk of not getting enough iron than their peers who have easier access to food.
+Girls are also at increased risk of iron deficiency due to iron loss during menstruation.
+If teens are following calorie-restrictive diets to lose or manage weight, that may affect iron intake, and vegetarian or vegan teens may also be at risk of not getting enough iron.

 What Iron Does in the Body

 Iron plays a significant role in many diverse functions because it helps the blood carry oxygen to the lungs, muscles and all parts of our bodies.
 Because of this role, it also is involved in brain function and helps keep our immune system strong.